Western Animation: Scooby-Doo and the Cyber Chase

 - Shifting Sand Land: Level 7.

-- Super Not Drowning Skills: In level four, the gang first appears underwater in their normal clothes, but a few seconds later diving equipment generates on them.
+- Super Not-Drowning Skills: In level four, the gang first appears underwater in their normal clothes, but a few seconds later diving equipment generates on them.
+Although just before it generates they have trouble breathing.

 - Technopath: The Phantom Virus.